rodneyknaap/ATX-286_PCAT-REV4-QFP-FPGA_mainboard/README.md

 As with the first and third revisions, this design is based on the original IBM 5170 PC/AT concept.
 I am trying to put an effort into this project to attempt to maintain as much of the original PC/AT technology as possible.
 In REV1 and REV3D I am aware of the fact that I have employed partial asynchronous design.
-This is intentional because I have not been able yet to use a synchronous design in the system controller CPLDs.
+This is intentional for the time being because I have not been able yet to use a synchronous design in the system controller CPLDs.
 That is not to say that this may not be possible in the future, however development and testing with a CPLD is severely limited in numbers of available registers and output enable functions.
 So far, this has prevented me from getting to a functional design using a synchronous design method.

 During system control development of REV1, I have recreated each system control signal component step by step and I have tested many types of circuits, both clocked and asynchronously set/reset mechanisms.
-So far, certain design areas have only operated successfully and stably based on partial asynchronous circuits.
-Possibly with a higher clock speed we could achieve the necessary timing however I am sceptical regarding whether a CPLD can be able provide enough register capacity to achieve the necessary timing.
+So far, certain design areas have only ever operated successfully and stably based on partial asynchronous circuits.
+Possibly with a higher clock speed granularity we can achieve the necessary timing with the CPLDs however I am sceptical regarding whether a CPLD can be able provide enough register capacity to achieve the necessary control timing to allow a 286 to correctly terminate the cycles.
 I plan to do more attempts with faster clock input on the CPLDs in the future.
 I am not sure yet what level of higher clock speed would be needed to be able to catch all timing moments involved in various system control areas.

 Now that we are going to use an FPGA here in the REV4 stage, it's my hope that we can create a fully new model which doesn't depend on any asynchronous setting and resetting of registers in the design.
 A higher clock speed and a sufficient number of registers will help to realize this where there will be more subtle timing control possible thanks to the higher clock "resolution".